Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/sessions.md

 4. Plot
 5. Map position and heat-map settings

-::: warning
+::: warning Note
-**Note:** Sessions are **not** saving the exact state, but your settings.
+Sessions are **not** saving the exact state, but your settings.
 So if there are new measurements are added, the session will take those into account as well, the next time you apply a session to your dataset.
 :::

 ## Save a Session